neoforged/.github/primers/1.21.9/index.md

     - `ClientLevel`
         - `endFlashState` - Handles the state of the flashes of light that appear in the end.
         - `trackExplosionEffects` - Tracks an explosion to handle its particles.
+    - `ClientPacketListener`
-    - `ClientPacketListener#getSeenPlayers` - Returns all players seen by this player.
+        - `getSeenPlayers` - Returns all players seen by this player.
+        - `getPlayerInfoIgnoreCase` - Gets the player info for the provided profile name.
+- `net.minecraft.client.player.LocalPlayerResolver` - A profile resolver for the local player.
 - `net.minecraft.client.renderer`
     - `EndFlashState` - The render state of the end flashes.
     - `SkyRenderer#renderEndFlash` - Renders the end flashes.